How does obesity cause cancer?

 To find out your waist-to-height ratio, divide your waist size in centimetres by your height in centimetres.
 Try to keep your waist size less than half of your height.
 This is a waist-to-height ratio of 0.5 or below.

-The NHS BMI calculator gives instructions on how to measure your waist size.
+The NHS healthy weight website gives instructions on how to measure your waist size.

 You can talk to your doctor or nurse if you have any questions about your weight, BMI or waist-to-height ratio.

 Overweight and obesity only causes cancer in adults.
 There is no link between obesity and childhood cancers.